 Access to the scene will be limited to Authorised Emergency Services.
 All emergency Services have access codes for the airport Security gates.
-Westport Fire and Emergency Service and Westport Police also have access keys.
+Westport Fire and Emergency Service and Westport Police also have access keys to the terminal.
 Forced entry by Emergency Services may be utilised if required.